Tradition One (Short): Our common welfare should come first; personal recovery depends upon C.A. unity.

 - Do I encourage and support harmony within the group?

 - Do I withhold negative remarks about other groups or fellowships?
-Do I show others the same respect I
+Do I show others the same respect I want for myself?

 - When I attend meetings, do I participate by reading, sharing, and helping others?